 Tip – If you plan to ride the bus tour, try and get on the first bus at 9:30 to avoid the long queues that build up throughout the day.
 Sit on the top right side of the bus for best views of most exhibits, except for the polar bears, koalas and giraffes.

 During the trip our driver provided knowledgeable commentary on our journey and as the 30 minute bus tour came to an end we hopped off to explore on foot and discovered much more.

 Tip – Check the timings on the zoo map for daily zookeeper talks.

 The bus tour had been recommended to us but in hindsight I would recommend taking the Sky Safari across the zoo first.

-The zoo is amazing at ground level, and totally spectacular from the air and was such a fun way to get around the zoo.
-Best of all, birds-eye view of the animals below and the surrounding Balboa Park and downtown San Diego are breathtaking.
+The zoo is amazing at ground level but its totally spectacular from the air and was such a fun way to get around the zoo.
+Best of all, the birds-eye view of the animals below and the surrounding Balboa Park / downtown San Diego are breathtaking.

 The zoo is organised into animal areas with trails connecting each area showcasing some of the most interesting animals on the planet.